vitejs/vite/docs/guide/env-and-mode.md

 - **`import.meta.env.DEV`**: {boolean} whether the app is running in development (always the opposite of `import.meta.env.PROD`)

 :::tip
-These env variables are statically replaced during build, so make sure to always reference them using the full format.
+These env variables are statically replaced during build, so make sure to always reference them using the full string.
+Dynamic keys will not work.
 :::

 ## `.env` Files